-- Edit the xp.cnf file and implement any commands you checked on Workbook page 3-19 through page 3-32.
-Or, if the majority of your check marked lines have a corresponding Setup menu item, you may wish to enter your information in Setup and use the Save Settings to File feature.
+- Edit the xp.cnf file and implement any commands you checked in the Workbook pages (3-19 through the end of this chapter).
+Or, if the majority of your check-marked lines have a corresponding Setup menu item, you may wish to enter your information in Setup and use the Save Settings to File feature.
 Any remaining check marked items could be added to the created file.
-Chapter 2 introduced the Save Settings to File feature. - Edit any of the .tbl files you checked on Workbook page 3-34.
+Chapter 2, Getting Acquainted, introduced the Save Settings to File feature. - Edit any of the .tbl files you checked on Workbook page 3-32.